Larissa G. Duncan, PhD

 A key developmental transition that can be stressful for families is the transition to the teenage years.
 My former mentors from Penn State University, Dr. Doug Coatsworth and Dr. Mark Greenberg, and I developed a conceptual model of mindful parenting and a mindfulness-based enhancement to an existing, widely used, evidence-based prevention program for families of young teens, the Strengthening Families Program: For Parents and Youth 10-14 (SFP).
 In a pilot randomized controlled trial (RCT) of the mindfulness-enhanced SFP (MSFP), we found that families who participated in MSFP experienced greater improvements in the parent-child relationship compared to families who received the standard SFP.
 We are currently testing the efficacy of the mindfulness-enhanced SFP in a NIH/NIDA-funded R01 randomized controlled trial being conducted with 600 families of young teens.

 The negative impact of stress on healthy development begins in utero.
 My primary research in this area involves testing the effects of mindfulness-based stress reduction skills training for pregnant women and their partners.
-Nancy Bardacke and I recently completed a pilot study of her Mindfulness-Based Childbirth and Parenting (MBCP) program.
+Nancy Bardacke and I conducted a pilot study of her Mindfulness-Based Childbirth and Parenting (MBCP) program.
 Our results suggest that pregnant women who take MBCP in their 3rd trimester experience reductions in pregnancy-related anxiety, depression, and negative affect, and increases in mindfulness and positive affect.
 With funding from NIH/NCCAM and the Mt.
 Zion Health Fund, we are collaborating with the Centering Healthcare Institute, and the Outpatient Midwifery Clinic at San Francisco General Hospital (SFGH) to develop and test a mindfulness enhancement to the CenteringPregnancy group-based model of prenatal healthcare delivery.
 We are investigating effects on birth and postpartum outcomes, as well as the potential psychological and physiological mechanisms of action.

 Other projects on which I collaborate include clinical trials of positive affect and coping skills training, Mindfulness-Based Stress Reduction (MBSR), and group care models of healthcare delivery.
 Populations for these trials include adolescents in school settings, people living with HIV, and women with chronic pelvic pain.